isabellabenabaye/isabella-b.com/content/today-i-learned-posts/2020-08-12-making-an-r-package/index.md

   - [Documenting multiple functions in the same file](https://r-pkgs.org/man.html#multiple-man)
   - [Text formatting reference sheet](https://r-pkgs.org/man.html#text-formatting)

 This package has been *very simple*, so that's basically all that I've used from the book so far, but I'm sure I'll be using the other sections in the future.
+It's a great resource and I love how thorough it is.